14.2.10. Helper functions — MDAnalysis.lib.util

 - MDAnalysis.lib.util.guess_format(filename)[source]

-The current heuristic simply looks at the filename extension and can work around compressed format extensions.
+- Return the format of filename - The current heuristic simply looks at the filename extension and can work around compressed format extensions. - Parameters:

 - Return type: